Romeorayyy/Travel-Template-Website/README.md

 **Design Aesthetic:**
 The website boasts a beautiful design, characterized by fluid navigation and a harmonious color scheme that resonates with the theme of travel and exploration.

----

-This summary highlights the key aspects of your project, emphasizing both the technical features and the user experience design.